Dynamic NOMA-Based Computation Offloading in Vehicular Platoons: Numerical Results

-In Fig. \ref{queue-factor}, Fig. \ref{energy-factor} and Fig. \ref{weight-factor}, we investigate the influence of the weighting factor $V$ on the average queue length, average energy consumption and the metric of $1/2\overline{Q}(t)^2+V\overline{E}^{(\textrm{total})}(t)$, respectively.
-The velocity $v$ is set to $108$ km/h for all cases.
-We conclude from Fig. \ref{queue-factor} that the average queue length in both NOMA-based and OMA-based offloading will increase, when the weighting factor $V$ is increased.
-Nevertheless, compared to its OMA-based counterpart, NOMA-based computation offloading is less sensitive to the weighting factor.
+Observe from Fig. \ref{queue-variance} that the increase of the channel estimation error variance $\sigma_h^2$ lengthens the average maximum queue length at vehicles for NOMA-based computation offloading.
+That is because as the channel estimation error increases, the offloading data rate among vehicles will decrease in order to restrict the outage probability of each data transmission.
+Meanwhile, it can be found that the slope of the curve with larger driving velocity $v$ is steeper.
+Explicitly, a larger value of $v$ represents a larger distance between any two adjacent vehicles, which causes a worse channel quality for data transmission.
+Therefore, the estimation error has a more significant impact on the average maximum queue length with the increase of driving velocity.

-Observe from Fig. \ref{energy-factor} that the increase of the weighting factor $V$ reduces the average energy consumption, in line with the definition of $V$.
-Explicitly, a larger value of $V$ represents a more stringent energy consumption requirement.
-Additionally, the average energy consumption of NOMA-based offloading is higher than that of its OMA-based counterpart.
-Nonetheless, the metric of $1/2\overline{Q}(t)^2+V\overline{E}^{(\textrm{total})}(t)$ in Fig. \ref{weight-factor} illustrates the superior performance of the NOMA-based offloading scheme, which manifests itself as a lower average queue length at a given average energy consumption, or as a lower average energy consumption at the same average queue length.
+{In Fig. \ref{queue_V}, we investigate the impact of the weighting factor $V$ both on the average maximum queue length and on the average energy consumption of the vehicular platoons considered.
+The number of vehicles $K$, the driving velocity $v$, and the channel estimation error variance $\sigma_h^2$ are set to $8$, $60$ km/h, and $1\times10^{-16}$, respectively.
+According to Fig. \ref{queue_V}, it can be observed that the average maximum queue length decreases, when the weighting factor $V$ is increased.
+In contrast to the average maximum queue length, the average energy consumption increases with the increase of the weighting factor $V$.
+These phenomena indicate that a flexible tradeoff between the system's delay and energy consumption can be achieved by tuning the weighting factor $V$.}